zpz/zpz.github.io/_posts/2022-09-04-multiprocessing-with-conveniences.md

     p.join()
 ```

-If the target function (or "worker") had crashed due to an exception, the main process would proceed as if nothing bad had happened.
-We have to delibrately check `p.exitcode`; even if that tells us something is wrong, we won't get the very useful traceback printout.
-For the visibility, we need to be sure things get printed out in the target function.
-That, of couse, still does not stop of the flow of the main process.
+If the target function (or "worker") crashes due to an exception, the main process would proceed as if nothing bad has happened.
+We have to deliberately check `p.exitcode`; even if that tells us something is wrong, we won't get the usual traceback printout.
+For crashes in the worker to be visible, we need to be sure things get printed out in the target function.
+That, of course, still does not stop the flow of the main process.
 We still need to check `p.exitcode`.

-In this regard, `concurrent.futures.ProcessPoolExecutor.submit` is clearly more pleasant to use.
+In this regard, `concurrent.futures.ProcessPoolExecutor.submit` is more pleasant to use.
-The returned `Future` object will rase the exception that the worker has crashed with, if any, when call `Future.result()` or `Future.exception()`.
+The returned `Future` object will raise the exception that the worker has crashed with, if any, when we call `Future.result()` or `Future.exception()`.

-Another convienence provided by `concurrent.futures` is the method `result()`.
+By the way, another convenience provided by `concurrent.futures` is the method `result()`.
 The `Process` object does not have this.
-If the worker wants to return a simple value as the result, we have to pass in a `Queue` or something else to receive it in the worker process and fetch it back to the main process.
+If the worker wants to return a simple value as the result, we have to pass in a `Queue` or something else to receive it in the child process and fetch it back to the main process.

-I set out to create a custom subclass of `Process` to add a few bits of enhancements.
+In this article, I'll walk through a custom process class that addresses these inconveniences.

 To set the stage, I only care about a "spawned" process, as [that is almost always what we should be using](https://pythonspeed.com/articles/python-multiprocessing/).
 So I'll create a subclass of `multiprocessing.context.SpawnProcess`, which in turn is a very thin wrapper around `multiprocessing.process.BaseProcess`.

 After reading parts of the `multiprocessing` code (especially the "spawn" part, which I did not dive into), I decided it's black magic to me and I should not enhance it by hacking its internals.
 Instead, I should rely on its public API as far as it can get the enhancements done.